mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/login-cluster/index.md

   ![Kommander cluster details View](/dkp/kommander/1.4/img/download-kubeconfig-details-page.png)

-After downloaded, you can apply this kubeconfig to your `kubectl`.
+After it is downloaded, you can apply this kubeconfig to your `kubectl`.

 If you select the **Download kubeconfig** from the UI and Kommander presents a modal that says the kubeconfig is not available for download, you must retrieve the Kubernetes credentials using the [Access a cluster instructions][access-cluster].